 So, on that note, here are 11 creative ways to use social media to beef up your email list:

 Using Instagram Stories or Snapchat (since Snapchat allows for anyone to use links in their Stories now!), showcase some behind-the-scenes content.
 This could be about a new product release, exclusive feature, or anything else.
-In the story, include a link to your newsletter.
+In the story, make sure to include a link to your newsletter.

 Make it clear to your audience why they should visit the web page.
 If you’re showing a new product with the Story, tell them how your newsletter will keep them up to speed on all product updates.

 If you play your cards right, Medium is an awesome venue for collecting email addresses.
 Personally, I’ve gained over 80% of Arctiphi’s newsletter subscribers directly through Medium.
-To do this, first write an article.
-At the bottom of the piece, include a call to action.
+To do this, write an article.
+At the bottom of the piece, including a call to action.